liweijiang/academic-personal-website/content/authors/admin/_index.md

 My **long-term research goal** is threefold:

-(1) Computationally investigating meaningful & engaging phenomena in humans and society to add new insights to humanity.
+(1) Inventing and engineering better AI by bridging language, multimodal information, human cognitions, behaviors, philosophical insights, world knowledge, dynamic interactions, mathematical formulations, etc., through an interdisciplinary lens and in an automated & scalable manner.

-(2) Inventing and engineering better AI by bridging language, multimodal information, human cognitions, behaviors, philosophical insights, world knowledge, dynamic interactions, mathematical formulations, etc., through an interdisciplinary lens.
+(2) Computationally investigating meaningful & engaging phenomena in humans and society to add new insights to humanity.

-(3) Advancing AI applications to boost positive social impact and enhancing AI safety.
+(3) Advancing AI applications to maximize positive social impact while ensuring truly robust safety.

 My **current research focuses** include:

 (1) Pursuing AI that embraces the *diverse* need of *all* people.

-(2) Investigating alternative paths toward enhancing the *robustness* of AI Safety beyond current safety alignment paradigms.
+(2) Investigating alternative paths toward enhancing the *robustness* of AI safety beyond current safety alignment paradigms.

 <!-- > *I'm evermore thankful to people who have mentored me in the past and at present.
 Thus, for undergrads who are interested in my work and want to take a stab at research, feel free to reach out to me.* -->